 One more thing.
 The choice should not always be Arduino vs.Raspberry Pi.
 In fact, it can be confusing choosing between the two when both boards have their own pros and cons.
 Instead, these boards can perfectly work together if an IoT project requires so.
 For example, in an IoT agriculture system, uncomplicated and cheap Arduino boards can be used to read measurements from multiple soil sensors, while a Raspberry Pi can work as a think tank and decide how to act on the data collected by sensors.

 If you still have questions about Arduino, Raspberry Pi or other hardware used in IoT or interested in outsourcing Internet of Things development, contact our IoT experts.
-We have a pretty solid experience in the Internet of Things software and middleware design and development.
+We have a pretty solid experience in the IoT software and middleware design and development.
 Our team can both consult on the choice of technologies and provide IoT software development services.
-Just leave us a message and we’ll get back within one day or so.
+Just leave us a message and we’ll get back to you within one day.